 It happens all the time.
 You're just riding along enjoying the day, then all of a sudden something pops out that you don't see until the last second or someone unexpectedly stops in front of you.
-What do you do?

-In a perfect world you would be able to anticipate and plan your response, but that's not always possible.
+In a perfect world, you would be able to anticipate and plan your response, but that's not always possible.
 Most people would hit their brakes and hope for the best.
 This exercise is to prepare you to brake suddenly and know exactly what to do.
 It's about knowing how and when to use the brakes and how to use your body to counter the stopping force.